canonical/snapd/HACKING.md

 ### Testing the snap userd agent

-To test the `snap userd --agent` command, you must first kill the current process if it is running, and then stop the dbus activation part.
+To test the `snap userd --agent` command, you must first to stop the current process if it is running, and then stop the dbus activation part.
 To do so, just run:

     systemctl --user disable snapd.session-agent.socket
     systemctl --user stop snapd.session-agent.socket

-After that, it's now possible to launch the program from a command line.
+After that, it's now possible to launch the daemon with `snapd userd --agent` from a command line.

 To re-enable the dbus activation, kill that process and run: